kennethsamk/drm/drm-vod.md

-# Module 2: Digital Rights Management (DRM) and Encryption
+# Module: Digital Rights Management (DRM) and Encryption

 When working with videos for your service or Over the Top (OTT) platform, you will very likely need to secure and protect your content prior to delivering videos to your end users.
 Approaches for securing content include basic content _encryption_ or by applying highly secure Digital Rights Management (DRM) to the content.
 Examples of DRM include Fairplay, Widevine and PlayReady.